Buying a home if you're a disabled person

 helping disabled clients visit properties, if possible.

 If you think that an agent you deal with is not making reasonable adjustments to help you or is treating you less favourably than other, non-disabled clients, this is discrimination.
-The page on dealing with disability discrimination has more information on action you can take if you're in this situation.
+The page on dealing with housing discrimination has more information on action you can take if you're in this situation.

 How do I go about getting a mortgage?